ga-wdi-lessons/build-tools/readme.md

 2. gulp.dest()

-* `gulp.dest` will copies our results to a given directory.
+* `gulp.dest` will copy our results to a given directory.
 In this case to our `css` directory.

 ```
 <br>